M7-M12 Integration Project Bridge Competition

 - Transurban Award – $250

-Expression of Interest to participate is now open!
+Expressions of Interest for 2025 are now open!

-Schools who complete the expression of interest form will be sent 1 load hook.
+Schools that complete the expression of interest form will be sent 1 load hook.

-Once schools have organised a team/s, please complete and submit the full registration form – available in the “Competition Resources Folder” (link below) – as soon as possible.
-If you would like any additional load hooks, please email us with the number required.
-We will collect the load hooks back at testing.
+If you would like more than a single load hook, please email us with the number required (maximum of 5 per school).
+We will collect the load hooks from you after testing.
 If you decide not to participate, we would appreciate the hooks returned at your earliest convenience.

-All forms and other information can be downloaded from the Competition Resources Folder (see button below).
+All forms and other information can be downloaded from the links below.

 If you have any questions or would like further information: